 All food tours happen either on motorbike or Tuk-Tuk, but I highly recommend finding a service that lets you ride on the back of a motorbike.
 On the back of a motorbike, riders are able to see the city in a whole new light and truly become part of the organized chaos.
 It’s a great experience that entertains for the entire 3-4 hours they typically take.
-All reputable food tour businesses will have trained riders and will offer insurance policies, helmets and all necessary precautions to feel safe on your unforgettable food adventure.
-It’s one of the best things to do in Phnom Penh and it’s highly recommended not to miss.
+All reputable food tour businesses will have trained riders and will offer insurance policies, helmets, and all necessary precautions to feel safe on your unforgettable food adventure.
+It’s one of the best things to do in Phnom Penh and it’s highly recommended not to miss it.

 How to find Phnom Penh Food Tours

-Use the above list as a guide to start your search.
+Use the above list as a guide to starting your search.
 I highly recommend booking online, as food tour businesses that have invested in websites are more ‘legit’ and will offer a more comprehensive and informed experience.
-These businesses are going to focus on working with the best businesses in Phnom Penh to ensure quality of the highest level.
-Booking in person can sometimes lead to scams or a poor experience, especially related to food tours.
+These businesses are going to focus on working with the best businesses in Phnom Penh to ensure the quality of the highest level.
+Booking in person can sometimes lead to scams or poor experience, especially related to food tours.
 No one wants to be on the toilet all morning the next morning – reputable companies will be sure to pick places that will allow users to leave a positive review on their website and other travel websites as they are looking to expand their businesses within Cambodia and beyond.